TandonDevOps/IndraABM/README.md

 To run tests, run `make tests`.

+To push to staging, run `make staging`.

+The master branch is protected, and can only be accessed via pull requests.

 If `ImportError: bad magic number in 'config': b'\x03\xf3\r\n'` occurs, please try to run `find . -name \*.pyc -delete` .

 To enable debugging statements while running the models, set `INDRA_DEBUG`